apache/parquet-format/LogicalTypes.md

 ### FIXED_SIZE_LIST

-The `FIXED_SIZE_LIST` annotation represents a fixed-size list of elements of a primitive data type.
+The `FIXED_SIZE_LIST` annotation represents a fixed-size list of elements of a non-array primitive data type.
 It must annotate a `FIXED_LEN_BYTE_ARRAY` primitive type.

-The `FIXED_LEN_BYTE_ARRAY` data is interpreted as a fixed size sequence of elements of the same primitive data type.
+The `FIXED_LEN_BYTE_ARRAY` data is interpreted as a fixed size sequence of elements of the same primitive data type encoded with plain encoding.

 The sort order used for `FIXED_SIZE_LIST` is undefined.